LaunchCode-Education-Archived/launchcode131/webpage/_assignments/00-welcome.md

 	4. Double-click the file named **RobotController.java** to open it.
 	Look at the source code in the middle window.
 	You'll see instance variables, methods, and a main method.

-	> If what you see makes sense to you already, you may not need to take this class.

 	For now, you don't need to understand what you see.
 We just want the computer to run this program.